Online Code Editor

 #ox-marker-detection-view-images Button that shows the image list

-#ox-marker-detection__container UI container when there is only one marker image
+#ox-marker-detection__container UI container when there is only one marker image.
+You can use the data-scene-oid attribute to customize each experience differently.

 #ox-marker-detection-bubble Title shown when there is only one marker